-Disruption of Tununirmiut life centred around ilagiit nunagivaktangit began in the 1960s when the Canadian government began to decisively implement its new program of northern economic development.
-In 1963, the government made Pond Inlet the site of its biggest investment in municipal infrastructure in the Arctic.
+Disruption of Tununirmiut life centred around ilagiit nunagivaktangit began in the 1960s when the Canadian government began to implement decisively its new program of northern economic development.
+In 1963, the Department of Northern Affairs and Natural Resources made Pond Inlet the site of its biggest investment in municipal infrastructure in the Arctic.
 Upgrades included a two-bay heated garage, two new classrooms, and two eight-bed hostels, a walk-in freezer, a two-bedroom house, and maintenance work on existing buildings.
 A new bulk-oil storage tank and street lighting supported the developments.
 English-language schooling, centralized settlements, and wage employment for Inuit were key elements of the government program.
 Because of these changes, there was a dramatic shift in where the Tununirmiut lived.
-Between 1962 and 1968, almost all families moved into the hamlet.18
+In 1962, 70% of Tununirmiut lived in ilagiit nunagivaktangit; in 1965, half of the Tununirmiut were living in Pond Inlet; and in 1968, 90% lived in town.

 Year Tununirmiut Living in Ilagiit Nunagivaktangit Tununirmiut Living in Pond Inlet

 1962 204 65

 1963 201 79

 1964 192 103

 1965 144 155

 1966 130 200

 1967 93 254

-1968 32 336
+1968 34 336